Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 Cannot be redeemed within 3 year lock in period.

-Route 1: Directly Through the AMC website or app
+Route 1: Directly through the AMC website or app

 Route 2: Through a distributor or financial advisor

-Route 3: Through MF utility or BSE StAR MF
+Route 3: Through MF Utility or BSE StAR MF

-Route 4: Through digital platforms
+Route 4: Through online investment platforms

 Fund Category